soap/thai-addresses/README.md

 If you found benefit from using the package, you can recommend any approvements, bugs report or even support me through GitHub Sponsor.

 ## Requirements
+soap/thai-addresses v3.x supports Laravel 10 and 11 on PHP8.2 and 8.3.
 soap/thai-addresses v2.x for Laravel 9 and PHP 8.0 or 8.1.
 If you use Laravel 8, please see [release 1.x](https://github.com/soap/thai-addresses/tree/1.x) then.

 ## Installation